alexmolas/alexmolas.github.io/_posts/2023-11-30-conditioning-is-grouping-by.md

 A usual object in machine learning literature (and stats literature in general) are conditional expressions, ie $y\|X$, which reads as the "$y$ being conditioned to $X$".
 For example, one can write the conditional expected value as $\mathbb{E}(y\|X=x) = \int y P(y\|x) dy$ where $P(y\|X)$ is the distribution of $y$ conditioned on $X$.

-For example, in one of the first derivations in "[Elements of Statistical Learning](https://hastie.su.domains/Papers/ESLII.pdf)" (p.
-18) the authors show that to $y$ from features $X$ the function that minimizes the expected squared error is
+As a starting point for this post, I'll use one of the first derivations from "[Elements of Statistical Learning](https://hastie.su.domains/Papers/ESLII.pdf)" (p.
+18), where the authors show that the best option to predict a value $y$ from features $X$ is to use the estimator

 $$
 f(x) = \mathbb{E}(y | X=x)